proc7ts/call-thru/README.md

 nextFlatEach()
 --------------

-Creates an next call that invokes subsequent passes for each item in the given iterable and flattens the result.
+Creates a next call that invokes subsequent passes for each item in the given iterable and flattens the result.

 The next pass is expected to return an iterable for each of the `items`.